kubosho/wezterm-sessions/README.md

   be improved)
 - It' primarily tested on Linux, expect some bugs or adjustements that need to be made
-- Complex pane layouts won't be correctly restored, the current implementation to determine the pane position is extremely basic

 ## Credits